How to Stay Healthy & Fit While Traveling – 10 Easy Tips from a Full-time Travel Blogger

 Stick to a routine, wherever you are in the world

 Whether it’s getting your morning workout or coffee run in, or it’s taking your same supplements and beauty/skincare rituals, I think sticking to a routine on the road is one of the best things you can do for your body and your mind while traveling.
 The second you feel out of sorts, your body reacts to that, and goes into a kind-of defense mode that prevents it from being at its best.
 When it comes to living out of a suitcase, the most important thing I can do for myself is to have a routine as much as possible, so I can feel “at home” even when I’m half a world away.

 Collagen… every day

 When it comes to staying healthy on the road and not getting sick (especially from food-borne things like Bali belly), I take a probiotic every day.
 Probiotics help improve your energy, and get the most nutrition out of every single thing you eat.
 They also keep your digestion balanced and at its highest performance, so it can fight against food-borne illnesses and help you from getting sick abroad!
 And apparently they’re good at preventing breakouts as well – which is a huge benefit for people who travel a lot.
-This the brand I use & love – Hum probiotics.
+This is a great brand of probiotics.
 You can shop them on Amazon here!

 Check out these other blog posts: